Flying Colors (Flying Colors album)

 Flying Colors is the debut studio album by the American supergroup Flying Colors, released on 26 March 2012.
 It debuted at No. 9 on Billboard's Hard Rock chart, and No. 11 on the BBC's Rock Album charts.
 The album art is based on the artwork Blown Away by artist and sculptor Jim Bond, as photographed by John Coombes.

 Background and writing

 The band composed and recorded the album in just nine days in early 2011, during a short and intense session.
 Dave LaRue recalls, “It was quite an experience – the band moved at a fast pace, ideas flying around the room at all times.
 Sections of tunes were arranged, then re-arranged, ideas were tried every which way until we made them work, or, in some cases, discarded them altogether.
 Just keeping track of everything was a challenge!”
 McPherson adds, “This record is filled with trial and triumph.
 Raw and delicate songs alike amidst the swirling and daring orchestration of Steve, Neal, Mike and Dave.
 It’s been such an inspiring challenge melding folk, prog, pop, and metal all into one big recording.”
-In March of 2011, a shorter second session was held to record final vocals and let Collins work out the final arrangement of the songs.
+In March 2011, a shorter second session was held to record final vocals and let Collins work out the final arrangement of the songs.